robinrodricks/FluentListView/README.md

-How do I let the user edit the values shown in the list?[¶](#how-do-i-let-the-user-edit-the-values-shown-in-the-list "Permalink to this headline")
+How do I let the user edit the values shown in the list?
 ------------------------------------------------------------------------------------------------------------------------------------------------------